ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 • The ophthalmologists and nurses will closely monitor the symptoms for the first hour after surgery.

 • Patients are allowed to get up to go to the restroom, stretch their legs, and have meals.
-However, during the initial few days following surgery, the patient is recommended to lie on the back as much as possible to facilitate the adhesion.
+However, during the initial few days following surgery, the patient is recommended to lie on their back as much as possible to facilitate the adhesion.

 the post operative care for DSAEK